 Using Ignis together with Python Jupyter notebooks#

 To begin, you will need to have Ignis installed on your system.
-Have a look at Building to learn how to build Ignis on your machine.
+Have a look at Setup to learn how to build Ignis on your machine.

 Depending on how you installed Ignis, the following process for importing the API may differ.
 In this tutorial, we will directly use the path to the underlying API library and load it directly with the following code.